 - Students who have changed employers during the STEM OPT Extension period are requred to submit a new Form I-983 at the time of the employment change.

-To submit your self-evaluation report, see our STEM OPT Reporting Requirements page for more information.
+To submit your self-evaluation report, see our F-1 STEM OPT Extension Reporting Requirements page for more information.

 NOTE: The requirement to report any updates while on OPT continues if the student’s 24-month STEM OPT Extension is extended further by the automatic H-1B OPT Cap-Gap extension.